Software development teams working in IBM Rational Team Concert will soon have direct access to IBM Lotus Connections

 For agile development in particular, "being able to collaborate with the business experts is very important," said IBM Rational's Dave Johnson, who is an expert in the IBM Rational Jazz platform on which Team Concert is based, and who worked with Mainsoft on the integration.
 This integration, he said, allows the development team to reach out to the broader community that may not be using Team Concert.
 "With agile you need constant interaction with the business folks, and sometimes it's hard to find experts or get their time.
 Social software can help you find experts in different areas."

 Johnson said software in general is becoming more social, especially on the Web.
-"For developers, the concepts in social software
+"For developers, the concepts in social software make a lot of sense."
+For example, he said, "You can use activity streams to track what's happening."

 There are several reasons why social technology is a good fit for software development, said Jeff Hammond, a principal analyst at Forrester Research.
 "Software development is a very social activity—it's hard for single person to develop any kind of software project of note."
 While there have always been software teams, he said, today those teams are more distributed.
 "Even when the team is co-located you'll have someone working from home, someone on the road.
 The important thing is to communicate in context.
 Being able to quickly get a handle on exactly what's wrong is what developers/testers find value in."